 - INSTANT POT CHICKEN TACO BOWL

-- NACHOS AND SALSA (GF- Mission Nacho Chips)
+- NACHOS AND HOMEMADE SALSA

-- CABBAGE SOUP
+- NANI’S CABBAGE SOUP

-- SLICED APPLES
+- SLICED APPLES WITH HOMEMADE CARAMEL SAUCE

 Salmon is something you will find on my menu almost every week.
 And this easy baked salmon looks so delicious!
 If you eat fish it is important to know where your fish is sourced and if it is farmed or wild-caught.
 I have made great friends with the local fishmonger at a few of my favorite grocery haunts!

 Thanks, Marcie at Flavor The Moments!
 This recipe is a win/win/win.
-Fabulous, flavorful and fast!
+Fabulous, flavorful, and fast!

 Quesadillas are in my flavor profile wheelhouse!
 Especially one’s filled with fajita goodness.

 Recently, my brother came in from Los Angeles for a visit.
 And we went to a restaurant called Mics (Lancaster County regional restaurant).
-Their quesadillas are far and away the best one I have ever eaten!
+Their quesadillas are far and away the best ones I have ever eaten!
 But I would have never suggested them to my brother who lives in LA!!!!!

 He ordered them on his own and, to my surprise, loved them.
 He also said without my prompt, “These are the best quesadillas I have ever eaten”.
 Wow!